ahmedlsaber/ST_assigments/README.md

 3. Ensure you have a Verilog simulation tool installed (e.g., ModelSim, Vivado).

-4. Navigate to the relevant project folder and run the testbench:
+4. Navigate to the relevant project file and run the testbench:
    ```bash
    <simulator-command> <testbench-file>.v
    ```